 It is possible that the button is working, but you aren’t feeling the haptic feedback (vibration) that lets you know you interacted with the button.

-Open the Settings app on your Fitbit, choose Vibration & audio or Vibrations (it might be in other settings), and select a stronger vibration.
+Open the Settings app on your Fitbit, choose Vibration & Audio or Vibrations (it might be in other settings), and select a stronger vibration.

 Try restarting your Fitbit